Gravitational Wave Astronomy With TianQin: Acknowledgement

 \section{Acknowledgement}

 Y.-M.H. is supported by Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001), the National Key Research and Development Program of China (No. 2020YFC2201400), and the Natural Science Foundation of China (Grants No. 12173104, No. 12261131504).
 C.B. is supported by the Natural Science Foundation of China (Grant No. 12250610185 and No. 12261131497) and the Natural Science Foundation of Shanghai (Grant No. 22ZR1403400).
 P.R.C. acknowledges support from the Swiss National Science Foundation under the Sinergia Grant CRSII5\_213497 (GW-Learn).
 A.D. is supported by the National Science Foundation grant AST-2319441.
 K.I. is supported by the National Natural Science Foundation of China (12073003, 11991052, 11721303, 12150410307, and 11950410493), and the China Manned Space Project Nos.
 CMS-CSST-2021-A04 and CMS-CSST-2021-A06.
 H.T. is supported by the National Key R\&D Program of China (grant No. 2021YFC2203002).
 J.-d.Z. is supported by the Guangdong Basic and Applied Basic Research Foundation(Grant No. 2023A1515030116).
 S.-J.H. is supported by the Postdoctoral Fellowship Program of CPSF (Grant No. GZC20242112).
 P.A.S. acknowledges the Foreign Scholar Research Program of Peking University for supporting his visit.
+AA acknowledges support for this research from project No. 2021/43/P/ST9/03167 co-funded by the Polish National Science Center (NCN) and the European Union Framework Programme for Research and Innovation Horizon 2020 under the Marie Skłodowska-Curie grant agreement No. 945339.
+For the purpose of Open Access, the authors have applied for a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
+MG and AH acknowledge support by the Polish National Science Center (NCN) through the grant 2021/41/B/ST9/01191.
+H.G. is supported by the NSFC Nos.12288102, 12125303, 12173081, the National Key R\&D Program of China (No. 2021YFA1600403), the Key Research Program of Frontier Sciences, CAS (No. ZDBS-LY-7005) and Yunnan Fundamental Research Projects (Nos.
+202101AV070001).